seynur/blog/_posts/2026-01-10-splunk-ds-ha.md

 ---

-# Building a Highly Available Splunk Deployment Server (POC)
+# Building a Highly Available Splunk Deployment Server Cluster (POC)
 ## 🌸 1.
 Overview

 In many Splunk environments, the Deployment Server (DS) is an essential part of the setup, even though it's often overlooked.
 While it doesn't directly handle data like indexers or search heads, it plays a key role in keeping everything organized and working smoothly: